 “I was shocked,” Langdon told CBS about that first showing.
 “It got me very, very excited.”

 These days, Langdon can squat over 400 pounds, deadlift 381, and bench press 203.
-She’s currently No. 1 in the 70-80-year-old bracket, though she admits there aren’t that many women in her age group to beat.
-Her next goal is to lift 1,000 pounds over all three events at the upcoming APF World Competition in November.
+At the time of writing, she was No. 1 in the 70-80-year-old bracket (though she admits there aren’t that many women in her age group to beat), and focused on her goal of lifting 1,000 pounds over all three events at the APF World Competition in November.

 “She upped the game not only for people her age, but for everybody,” Little said.
 “Young people — they get involved because of her.”